nitrobang/GmailReply/README.md

 ### Project Description

-This program is designed to automate responses to new unread emails and organize them by moving them to a labeled category called "Vacation Mail."
-The behavior of the responses is defined in a configuration file (.env), allowing customization of the email address and message content.
+This program is designed to automate responses to new unread emails and organize them by moving them to a labeled category called "OOO" The behavior of the responses is defined in a configuration file (.env), allowing customization of the email address and message content.

 ### Setup Instructions